AbdelrahmanAbdelgawad97/abdelrahman/README.md

 Run the Project.sh with "source Project.sh"

-Mido, Abdo, and g.sh are test databases and can be freely removed.
+Mido and g.sh are test files and can be freely removed.